 Once you are through adding your various types of questions, then there is a preview button at the top of the screen so you can see how your form is going to display to your students.
 This helps with proofreading and ensuring you do not have any mistakes.
 It’s sort of hard to grade students on the proper use of English when you may have made a typo in your form.

 Once you have completed your form, it’s time to get some feedback.
 There are multiple options for sharing your form.
 Let’s look at some of the option you have for getting your impressive new office 365 form on the screens of your students.
 In the top right of the forms website, there is a share button.

 There are multiple ways to share your form.
 You can copy a link to post inside your Online portal, create a QR code, embed your form in another webpage, or send by email.
 Your options look like below:

-These options are relatively intuitive, but if you are not sure just try out all the methods by sending you yourself to determine which may work best for your students.
-You also have the ability to set open and close dates fro your quizes.
+These options are relatively intuitive, but if you are not sure just try out all the methods by sending you to determine which may work best for your students.
+You also have the ability to set open and close dates fro your quizzes.
 You can open the form at a particular time and close when your predetermined deadline passes.
-This makes it very easy to control when students can complete the quiz without any addtional interaction from you.
+This makes it very easy to control when students can complete the quiz without any additional interaction from you.

 Analyzing your Office 365 Form Results:

 Overall Office 365 Forms is a solid product and offers many features that most educators will find useful.
-This product is just over 6 months old so it is still not as feature rich as Google Forms, but Microsoft is making some great strides in catching up.
+This product is just over six months old, so it is still not as feature rich as Google Forms, but Microsoft is making some great strides in catching up.
 The forms product is intuitive and easy to use with just a small learning curve.
-You can practice a few times at creating forms and you should be ready to put them in your student’s hands very rapidly.
-As of this writing, Office 365 forms are only available for education so business users won’t be able to take advantage, but there has been some mention on various Microsoft blogs that the forms application may be coming to the Office 365 Business plan soon.
+You can practice a few times at creating forms, and you should be ready to put them in your student’s hands very rapidly.
+As of this writing, Office 365 forms are only available for education, so business users won’t be able to take advantage, but there has been some mention on various Microsoft blogs that the forms application may be coming to the Office 365 Business plan soon.